-- Working with all HITAP international partners to develop and manage internal communications strategies and action plans as well as manage internal communications channels to support HITAP international work to run effectively.
+- Work with HITAP international staff and partners to facilitate communications among partners as well as manage channels for communication with partners to support HITAP’s international work to run effectively.

 Desired Skills and Experience

-- Bachelor’s degree in Communications, Marketing, Journalism or related field required.
-Master’s degree in communications or business preferred.
+- Bachelor’s degree in Communications, Marketing, Journalism or related field is highly preferred.
+Master’s degree in communications or business is desired.
 The candidate should have 3 or more years of broad communications experience, preferably in health research or health systems field.

 - Demonstrated experience managing communications or other projects through a project lifecycle

-- Experience with internal and external communications, electronic communications, and communications measurement.
+- Experience with internal and external communications, electronic communications, and communications evaluation

-- Solid writing and editing skills in a variety of styles, for use across different formats.
+- Solid English writing and editing skills in a variety of styles, for use across different formats

-- Experiences in using computer graphic design program, editing program or able to use web content management systems are desirable
+- Experiences in using computer graphic design program, editing program or able to use web content management systems are preferred

 For more information, please contact: